zenml-io/zenml/docs/book/how-to/stack-deployment/README.md

 # Managing stacks & components

-The concept of a [stack](../../user-guide/production-guide/understand-stacks.md) is a fundamental component of the ZenML framework.
-Put simply, a stack is the configuration of the infrastructure and tooling that defines where and how a pipeline executes.
-Let’s take a simple example.
-Here is a simple pipeline in ZenML:
+The [stack](../../user-guide/production-guide/understand-stacks.md) is a fundamental component of the ZenML framework.
+Put simply, a stack represents the configuration of the infrastructure and tooling that defines where and how a pipeline executes.

 However, deploying and managing a MLOps stack is tricky 😭😵‍💫.
 It is not trivial to set up all the different tools that you might need for your pipeline.